 PAS invites proposals for programs that support Technical Training and Support for Professional Journalism.
 These programs should promote the free flow of information and freedom of expression through support for independent and responsible journalism.
 Programs should aim at strengthening capacity and sustainability of media organizations to report with transparency and objectivity, maintain independence, and build sustainability.

 While media in the Kyrgyz Republic is the most open in the region, few outlets are truly independent and the industry suffers from self-censorship, a lack of professionalism, and financial sustainability issues.
 Misinformation and disinformation are regularly disseminated by both local and international actors through local media.
 Independent media outlets have been subjected to harassment, threats, and unfounded defamation lawsuits by subjects of reporting.

 The Media Small Grants Program advances the U.S. Embassy mission goal of supporting a more inclusive and accountable democracy.
 It seeks to expand the capabilities of independent media, resulting in increased production of balanced and locally-relevant media products as well as alternative media narratives.
 The program also supports the development of the Kyrgyz Republic’s nonprofit, nongovernmental organizations (NGOs) and associations working in the media-related areas.
 Through local innovative strategies, the program may address policy priorities such as:

-- freedom of speech and press,
+- promoting freedom of speech and press,

-- fostering government transparency and advocacy,
+- fostering government transparency and advocacy, and fighting corruption,

 The Media Small Grants Program supports the development of the Kyrgyz Republic’s media institutions by competitively awarding small grants to: